azboss2021/sorting-practice/README.md

 # Sorting Practice

-## A basic sorting algorithm app that visualizes a list being sorted.
+## A basic algorithm app that visualizes a list being sorted.

 This project was built for personal curiosity, because I am learning sorting algorithms in school.
 The app could use some UI work, and possibly more algorithms.
 Check out the demo below.